WingRiders/on-chain-dao-governance/README.md

 The backend is the only configurable module if we don’t count modifications to the frontend.
 The configuration determines the parameters of the specific DAO deployment.

-The first options that are also exposed via an API call define the general parameters of the deployment, also called DAO Governance Options:
+Configuration options, accessible through an API call, include:

-- Governance token
+- **Governance token** Policy ID, asset name and total minted amount
-- Proposal creation collateral amount in governance tokens
+- **Proposal collateral** Required amount in governance tokens for creating proposals
-- DAO wallet address
+- **DAO wallet address** Proposal creation transaction has output on this address

-And then some options have programmatic configuration.
+Additional configurations are programmable, ensuring flexibility for various deployment needs.

 ##### Tokens

 By default, only the defined governance token is represented in the user’s voting power and his voting UTxOs.
-However, the project could want to enable users to even use LP tokens from DEXes to vote, or any other token that can have its value “translated” into a governance token.
-This option enables configuring custom additional tokens and their value translations.
+However, the project could want to enable users to even use LP tokens from DEXes to vote, or any other token that can have its value “translated” into a governance token. `VotesDistribution` interface enables configuring custom additional tokens and their value translations.

 ##### Script UTxOs

-By default, the DAO system can take into account any UTxOs sharing the user’s stake key hash.
-However, depending on the application, there might be other UTxOs that need to be considered, such as a staking script of the governance token, farms on DEXes, etc.
+The system inherently considers UTxOs linked to a user's stake key hash.
+Depending on the application, configuration can include additional UTxOs, like staking scripts or DEX farms.

-This programmatic configuration allows to set up script addresses that should be considered for user voting power and how to proof ownership based on datum schema.
+`VotesDistribution` interface allows specifying script addresses for voting power calculations and ownership verification guided by the datum schema.

 ##### Governance token max voting power calculation

 Optional, but recommended.
 For DAO votes usually, there is a certain voting participation required for proposals to pass.
 To determine the participation the system needs to know the maximum voting power.
 By default, this calculation just takes into account the total amount of governance tokens minted.
 However, a project could want to take into account its own tokenomics and modify this to more accurately reflect the available max voting power.
 The backend uses a `VotesDistribution` interface to choose the implementation of the max voting power calculation.
-By default, the `WalletVotesDistribution` is used, which condsiders all possible tokens.
+By default, the `WalletVotesDistribution` is used, which considers all possible tokens.
 Developers using this repository are encouraged to write their own interface implementations if they need a custom logic (e.g. excluding tokens from a treasury).

 ##### User voting distribution calculation